Of the three stages of money laundering, placement, layering and integration, integration is the third and final stage of money laundering.

 5. Banking Products and Securities

-Money is invested in financial instruments such as bonds, stocks, or mutual funds.
+During integration in money laundering, money is invested in financial instruments such as bonds, stocks, or mutual funds.
 Complex layers of transactions across multiple jurisdictions make tracing difficult.

 6. False Invoicing (Trade-Based Money Laundering)